Roll20/roll20-api-scripts/GameAssist/README.md

 * Registration must happen before Roll20’s `ready` event.
 * `events`, `prefixes`, and `dependsOn` are metadata; they do **not** wire handlers automatically.
 * Modules still call `GameAssist.onEvent(...)` and/or `GameAssist.onCommand(...)`.
+* Ordinary module initializers register Roll20 handlers once.
+If `teardown` removes service observers, timers, or an exposed API, provide an idempotent `resume` callback to restore those resources on re-enable.
+It must not register new chat/event handlers.
+Initial setup still belongs to `initFn`; services retain their existing restart contract.
 * A module should persist only inside `state.GameAssist.<Module>`.
 * Dependencies may be reported as unverifiable if Roll20 does not expose script metadata.
 * Runtime is cleared on disable by default.
 Set `preserveRuntimeOnDisable: true` only when the module deliberately stores durable records there; NPCAssist uses this for death-history buckets and Arc records.